Master the Subscription Model and Avoid Noticeable Mistakes

 Using the wrong value metric

 You’re pricing metric requirements match your customer value metric.
-Cone at the situation at customer’s perspective and see how they think.
+Cone at the situation from a customer’s perspective and see how they think.
 The same goes for the time of analysis of your membership.
 Study your customer’s profit-and-loss statement and realize how they measure cost.

 Offering one price for all customers